SteveKGYang/SteveKGYang.github.io/_pages/about.md

 <b><font size=5>News</font></b>
 * <font size=4><b>Apr, 2024</b> I will work as a co-organizer of the shared task: FinLLM colocated with <a href="https://sites.google.com/nlg.csie.ntu.edu.tw/finnlp-agentscen/shared-task-finllm">FinNLP-AgentScen@IJCAI-2024</a>.
+* <font size=4><b>Feb, 2024</b> Our paper: "SuicidEmoji: Derived Emoji Dataset and Tasks for Suicide-Related Social Content" has been accepted by SIGIR 2024 as a short paper.
 * <font size=4><b>Mar, 2024</b> New preprint: "MetaAligner: Conditional Weak-to-Strong Correction for Generalizable Multi-Objective Alignment of Language Models".
 * <font size=4><b>Mar, 2024</b> New preprint: "HealMe: Harnessing Cognitive Reframing in Large Language Models for Psychotherapy".
 * <font size=4><b>Mar, 2024</b> New preprint: "ConspEmoLLM: Conspiracy Theory Detection Using an Emotion-Based Large Language Model".